 Deborah Thien, PhD.

-Associate Professor of Geography / Affiliate Faculty in Women’s, Gender and Sexuality Studies
+Professor of Geography / Affiliate Faculty in Women’s, Gender and Sexuality Studies

 California State University, Long Beach

 Email: email@example.com | Tel: 562 985-7072 | Fax: 562 985-8993 | Office:PH1-224

 Acting Chair, Department of Human Development, CSULB

 Past Chair, Geographical Perspectives on Women Specialty Group (GPOW), Association of American Geographers (AAG)